Cannon Fodder (video game): Controversy

 The game drew criticism in the Daily Star for its juxtaposition of war and humour, its showcasing in London on Remembrance Day and especially its use of iconography closely resembling the remembrance poppy.
 The newspaper quoted the Royal British Legion, Liberal Democrat MP Menzies Campbell and Viscount Montgomery of Alamein, calling the game offensive to "millions", "monstrous" and "very unfortunate" respectively.
 Virgin Interactive Entertainment initially defended the use of the poppy as an anti-war statement, which the Daily Star in turn dismissed as a "publicity writer's hypocrisy".

-Magazine Amiga Power became involved in the controversy because of its planned reuse of the poppy on the cover of an issue also to be released on Armistice Day.
+Amiga Power magazine became involved in the controversy because of its planned reuse of the poppy on the cover of an issue also to be released on Armistice Day.
 This had been changed in response to criticism in the Daily Stars original article, but the newspaper published another piece focussing on a perceived inflammatory retort by Amiga Powers editor Stuart Campbell: "Old soldiers?
 I wish them all dead."
 The article featured further quotes from the British Legion.
 The magazine apologised for including the comment although Campbell himself felt he was "entitled to an opinion" regardless of its insensitivity.
 The game was ultimately released with a soldier rather than a poppy on the box art, though the poppy was still displayed on the game's title screen.
 Amiga Power also changed its cover after "legal scrapes with the British Legion over whether a poppy is just a flower or a recognisable symbol of a registered charity."
 Stuart Campbell elsewhere pointed out that the game was ironically anti-war, while contemporary Amiga Format reviewer Tim Smith also praised the game as intelligently anti-war.
 Metro later acknowledged "a relatively profound statement on the futility of war" which had been unrecognised by the Daily Star.
 Kieron Gillen defended the game as ironic and anti-war in a retrospective.
 Amiga Computing reported the publicity as "perhaps the best advertising campaign" for which Virgin could have hoped.